From prisoner to president in 20 days, Senegal’s Diomaye Faye takes office

 Senegal’s top court confirms Bassirou Diomaye Faye’s election victory

-The 44-year-old was sworn in on Tuesday after years of political turmoil and fears that outgoing President Macky Sall – who had already been in power for 12 years – would try to extend his mandate into a third term.
+The 44-year-old was sworn in on Tuesday after a period of political turmoil and fears that outgoing President Macky Sall – who had already been in power for 12 years – would try to extend his mandate into a third term.

 For months, the nation was on tenterhooks.